 Asbestos is a widely used, mineral-based material that is resistant to heat and corrosive chemicals.
 The properties that make asbestos fibres so valuable to industry are its high-tensile strength, flexibility, heat and chemical resistance, and good frictional properties.
 There are two main types of asbestos containing materials (ACM): friable and bonded.
 Friable asbestos products are soft and loose and can be crumbled into fine material or dust with very light pressure, such as crushing with your hand.
 Such products usually contain high levels of asbestos (up to 100% in some instances), which is loosely held in the product so that the asbestos fibres are easily released into the air.
-Friable asbestos products are dangerous because the asbestos products are made from a bonding compound (such as cement) mixed with a small proportion (usually less than 15%) of asbestos.
+Friable asbestos products are dangerous because the asbestos fibres can get into the air very easily and may be inhaled by people living or working in the vicinity.
+Bonded asbestos products are made from a bonding compound (such as cement) mixed with a small proportion (usually less than 15%) of asbestos.
 Bonded asbestos products are solid, rigid and non-friable.
 The asbestos fibres are tightly bound in the product and are not normally released into the air.
 When in good condition, bonded asbestos products do not normally release any asbestos fibres into the air and are considered a very low risk for people who are in contact with them, as long as appropriate safety precautions are used when they are disturbed.